 The another major impact of moving to cities is the higher life expenses in compare to rural areas.
 Obviously, the higher demand for the land, the higher rent requests which in some cities it could reach up to %50 of the minimum salary.
 In contrast, living in small towns could financially advantageous due to the relatively cheaper expenses but it is not necessarily a better investment .
 For example, the housing market boom happens usually much faster with higher rates in cities which makes it a perfect short term revenue.
 A condominium unit in downtown Toronto could cost almost a house price in a smaller town but the price jump will soon compensate the expensive price in the first place and double the initial payment in 5 years.

 You are not allowed to view the whole content on this app.
-Either purchase the gold membership or Use use the link given above.
+Either purchase the gold membership or use the link on the top.